extreme-datacloud/xdc_http_cache/README.md

 * storage (Cache and Storm WebDAV service )
 * dynafed (dynafed federator service)

-Each service can be started from the relevant folder with following commands:
+Each service (apart from ui) can be started from the relevant folder with following commands:
 ```
 docker-compose build
 docker-compose up -d